MoYiha/Wild_KSU/README.md

 ## ✨ What is Wild KSU?

-Wild KSU is an advanced, kernel-based root solution that provides seamless superuser access management for Android devices.
-Built upon the foundation of KernelSU, Wild KSU offers enhanced features, improved compatibility, and a more robust architecture for power users and developers.
+Wild KSU is a customization and root hiding focused fork of KernelSU Next that provides seamless superuser access management for Android devices.
+Built upon the foundation of KernelSU Next, Wild KSU offers enhanced features, improved compatibility, and specialized root hiding capabilities for power users and developers.

 ---